Armstrong Whitworth Locomotives

 A view possibly of 'Northumbrian' on display at Newcastle with other rolling stock, date unknown.

-The third vehicle named 'Northumbrian' saw service on the LMSR & LNER.
+The third vehicle was named 'Northumbrian' and saw service on the LMSR & LNER.
 It had been completed in early 1932 and was tested between Newcastle and Hexham.
-In January 1933 it trialled between London Euston & Castle Bromwich prior to its regular use linking the two sections of the British Industries Fair.
-The Fair operated between February 20th 1933 & March 3rd, the railcar working one round trip each weekday.
-It left Euston at 11.35am and returned from Birmingham at 4.55pm, in each case the run was fitted in between two express passenger services, on the up Coventry - Willesden run it was required to maintain an average of 61mph.
-It had been renamed the 'Armstrong-Shell Express' for this event and had been lavishly fitted out at Wolverton Works, complete with a kitchen for serving meals en-route.
-Its standard 65 passenger seating had been reduced to only twelve.
+On February 16th it trialled between London Euston & Castle Bromwich prior to its regular use in linking up the two sections of the British Industries Fair.
+For this special service the railcar was sumptuously equipped at Wolverton Carriage Works, the Pullman Car Company provided some of the fittings for the twelve people that could be accommodated.
+A complete kitchen was also fitted for serving meals enroute.
+The Fair operated between February 20th & March 3rd 1933, the railcar working one round trip each weekday.
+It left Euston at 11.35am and returned from Birmingham at 4.55pm, in each case the run was slotted in between two express passenger services, on the up Coventry - Willesden run it was required to maintain an average of 61mph.
+It had been renamed the 'Armstrong-Shell Express' for this event.

 Over the 113 mile one-way route its maximum recorded speed was 70mph.
 Fuel consumption was 23 gallons, with the cost of fuel per gallon at 3.5d (old pence) fuel costs averaged 0.71d (old pence) per mile.
+In total on these workings 2,420 miles were travelled and 427 gallons of fuel consumed.
 This is believed to be the first diesel-electric express train service to be operated in the United Kingdom.

-After this prestigous duty the railcar lost its lavish fittings and returned to more normal passenger duties, eventually being purchased by the LNER in April 1934 and taken into LNER stock during June 1934.
+After this prestigous duty the railcar lost its lavish fittings and returned to more normal passenger duties with seating for sixty five passengers reinstated, eventually being purchased by the LNER in April 1934 and taken into LNER stock during June 1934.

 'Northumbrian' was put to work in the Leeds area (Leeds - Harrogate - York) after being purchased by the LNER in June 1934.
 Late in October 1935 it was received at Darlington Works requiring major repairs to the power unit, which was removed and sent to Armstrong Whitworth's for repair.
 It was not until February 1936 that it returned to Neville Hill for further service.
 An engine failure was suffered during July 1936, the railcar remaining out of traffic for exactly a year, returning to further troubled service in the Hull area during July 1937.
 Two months were later spent out of service whilst a traction motor was repaired.
 1938 seems to have been a good year, not being called for a general repair until May 1939.
 During this last spell of service it stood in very successfully for the troubled 'Lady Hamilton' on the Hull area services.
 Again repairs were not forthcoming and the railcar was taken out of service, having the least mileage of the three, perhaps 150,000 miles in total.